vzool/docs/primer.md

 ### Database vs Directus

-There are many differences between using a vanilla database or using a vanilla database wrapped with Directus.
-Below we outline several of the most notable advantages.
+There are many advantages to wrapping your database with Directus.
+Below we outline several of the most notable differences.

 #### Presentation